mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.2-3.4.11-beta/connecting-clients/index.md

 Once the service is running, you may view information about its endpoints via either of the following methods:

 - CLI:
-  - List endpoint types: `dcos kafka-zookeeper endpoints`
+  - List endpoint types: `dcos beta-kafka-zookeeper endpoints`
-  - View endpoints for an endpoint type: `dcos kafka-zookeeper endpoints <endpoint>`
+  - View endpoints for an endpoint type: `dcos beta-kafka-zookeeper endpoints <endpoint>`
 - Web:
   - List endpoint types: `<dcos-url>/service/kafka-zookeeper/v1/endpoints`
   - View endpoints for an endpoint type: `<dcos-url>/service/kafka-zookeeper/v1/endpoints/<endpoint>`